AquaWitten/Game-PCS-Server/README.md

 To test the lobby simply run the Server without changing any code.
 But be prepared that when the “Start Game” button is pressed in the lobby, the clients will crash.

 ##Testing the main game
-In order to skip the lobby phase of the game do the following:
+In order to skip the lobby phase of the game do the following:<br>
-1: Open the ClientConnections Class
+1: Open the ClientConnections Class <br>
-2: Comment out line 57-62
+2: Comment out line 57-62<br>
-3. Comment out line 177
+3. Comment out line 177<br>

 This will skip the lobby phase on the server and go straight to the main game commands.